 The Animal Justice Party recognises the inherent value of liminal animals and their right to continue living in our towns and cities.
 We reject violence as a form of population control and promote a new relationship with our non-human neighbours based on respect and kindness.
 The best outcomes are achieved when we learn about animals’ needs.

 - Replace lethal population control methods currently used by city councils with humane methods centred on deterrence, care, contraception and relocation – whichever are most appropriate to a specific population.

 - Implement city council schemes that reduce human food waste and eliminate unintentional or unhealthy food sources for animals.

 - Educate residents on the needs of liminal animals to promote positive human-animal interactions and deter unwanted or detrimental interactions.
 Liminal animals are a valuable educational link between urban areas and nature.

 - Promote urban biodiversity and healthy, inter-species competition by planting native flora and re-establishing local ecosystems.

 - Introduce city council design and building standards that cater for the needs of liminal animals while preventing human animal conflict (for example, integrated nesting/housing where appropriate).

-- Structure our cities and transport systems to cause minimum impact to resident animals (see our Wildlife Rescue policy).
+- Structure our cities and transport systems to cause minimum impact to resident animals.